ishanpranav/monopoly/README.md

 note the frequency of each square at the end of each roll.

-The table below gives the terminal probabilities for each square on the standard monopoly board.
-These results are consistent with
-[the findings of Truman Collins](http://www.tkcs-collins.com/truman/monopoly/monopoly.shtml).
+The table below gives the terminal probabilities for each square on the standard monopoly board after 1 billion iterations.
+These results are consistent with [the findings of Truman Collins](http://www.tkcs-collins.com/truman/monopoly/monopoly.shtml).

 |Square                            | Probability |